tariqahmed1912/internship-kloudle/docs/ssh_connection.md

 ## **Objective**

-In this section, we will enable SSH communication between the 2 VMs.
+The aim of this section is to enable SSH communication between the two VMs.

 About SSH